 T 514 905-4836 | firstname.lastname@example.org

-YASMINE KHOUANI is the project coordination assistant.
+YASMINE KHOUANI is a project manager of the workink groups.
 She will collaborate in the logistics of meetings, the follow-up and the realization of AluQuébec's projects.
 Reporting to the project coordinator, Yasmine will contribute to the performance of the projects through her results and processes.
 She will also be asked to take action on the issue related to the impact of tariffs and countermeasures between Quebec processors and other countries.
 Yasmine graduated in international urban planning from the University of Québec in Montréal.
 She also holds a BA in Architecture from Saad Dahleb University in Bilda, Algeria.
 Her training and international experience make Yasmine a valuable collaborator who can certainly contribute to the achievement of the Cluster's objectives.

 T 514 873-1415 | email@example.com